 My brother came to visit me shortly after Zak’s death.
 I asked him recently about his perspective on how he found me and what his approach was to conversing with me (I can’t remember much of it).
 He said it was like a dance and he let me lead taking cues from me.
 Well done.
 And a lovely way to put it.
 That’s nice brother talk for, “You were a hot mess and I wanted to do everything I could to help, which was listen.”
 Bravo.

 5. Refrain from conversing about the person in front of them.

-6. Do not talk about silver linings, God’s Will, and other stupid shit.
+6. Do not talk about silver linings, God’s Will, and other worthless platitudes.